junxit/us-congress-bills-109/bill.md

   >   - **(4)** If criminal proceedings are instituted against a licensee alleging any violation of this chapter or of a regulation prescribed under this chapter, and the licensee is acquitted of the charges, or the proceedings are terminated, other than upon motion of the Government before trial on the charges, the Attorney General shall be absolutely barred from denying a license under this chapter, suspending or revoking a license granted under this chapter, or imposing a civil money penalty under subsection (e), if the action would be based in whole or in part on the facts which form the basis of the criminal charges.
   >   - **(5)** The Attorney General may not institute a proceeding to suspend or revoke a license granted under this chapter, or to impose a civil money penalty under subsection (e), more than 1 year after the filing of the indictment or information.

-- **(b)** *Conforming amendments*
-  - **(1)** *Procedure applicable to denial of application for license* Section 923(d) of such title is amended by adding at the end the following:
+- **(b)** *Conforming amendment to procedure applicable to denial of application for license* Section 923(d) of such title is amended by adding at the end the following:
   > - **(3)** If the Attorney General denies an application for a license, an administrative law judge of the Department of Justice shall, on request by the aggrieved party, promptly hold a hearing to review the denial, at a location convenient to the aggrieved party.
 If, after the hearing, the administrative law judge decides not to reverse the denial, the administrative law judge shall give notice of the final denial decision to the aggrieved party.

-  - **(2)** *Elimination of redundant penalty* Section 924 of such title is amended by striking subsection (p).

 ## § 3.
 Consideration of Federal firearms license applications